nonomal/vocal/README.md

 - Advanced export formats (PDF, SRT, VTT)
 - Video mini-player while transcribing
 - Quick edit mode for transcriptions
+- Speaker detection in transcriptions
+- AI-powered summarization and key point extraction

 ## 📝 License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.